anushkas1704/Analyse-death-age-difference-by-handedness/README.md

 This project explores the correlation between **handedness** (left-handed vs. right-handed) and **lifespan trends** using real-world data from National Geographic and US Death Distribution statistics.
 The analysis is carried out using **Python**, leveraging libraries like **Pandas**, **NumPy**, and **Matplotlib**.

-> 📍 Completed during the **Data Science Traineeship at MedTourEasy**, along with training in Python, R, SQL, and Tableau.
+> 📍 Completed during the **Data Analytics Traineeship at MedTourEasy**, along with training in Python, R, SQL, and Tableau.

 ---